If you love to make handmade gifts for the Holidays but find yourself at times overwhelmed with all that you have to do you’re not alone.

 1- A master “to make” list

 You can use this to brainstorm out all of the gifts you want to make, and for who.
 I also added a due date column.
 I know in our family we have multiple Christmas parties and things are always due at different times all during the month of December.

 This is pretty much what I use when I plan out a project.
 I note the dates I need things to be done in order for the project to be done on time.
-Also, I include a small sketch.
+Also, I include a small sketch, you can also note the cost of your project to help with your holiday budget.
 You’ll also see that I’ve included a handy checklist to help you keep track of your progress.

 I’ve also added to this list, a second NOTES page, and a MASTER SUPPLY list page.
 You can print the ones that you want to use, and print as many copies as you need for your specific project.

 Since I know that we are also busy buying gifts during the holidays, I thought I’d include one more printable sheet for you, a “to buy” list.
 Just so you can keep all your gift “to-do’s” together.

 Hop on over to the Free Christmas Printables download page and follow the instructions.
 This printable is free only for our newsletter subscribers (and it’s free to subscribe and be on the newsletter list).